camunda/camunda-docs-manual/content/reference/rest/job-definition/get-query.md

   <tr>
     <td>jobConfiguration</td>
     <td>String</td>
-    <td>The configuration of a job definition provides details about the jobs which will be created, for example: for timer jobs it is the timer configuration.</td>
+    <td>The configuration of a job definition provides details about the jobs which will be created.
+For example: for timer jobs it is the timer configuration.</td>
   </tr>
   <tr>
     <td>overridingJobPriority</td>